nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `help [KEY_WORD]`

->A list of commands available is also shown if you enter an incorrect command.
+> A list of commands available for help is also shown if you enter an incorrect command.

 Examples:
 * `help add`